 The grace period is the time after a missed insurance premium is due, where a life insurance policy will not lapse even though the payment is past due.
 The grace period is a very useful feature, whose inclusion in every life insurance policy is mandated by every single state in the United States.
 The minimum grace period varies from 28-31 days depending on individual state laws, but some companies may give longer grace periods.
 To find the minimum length of a grace period in your state you can read about the rules and regulations for your state here.

-The grace period officially begins the day the missed premium payment is due, and ends at the close of business after the prescribed number of days have passed.
+The grace period officially begins the day the missed premium payment is due and ends at the close of business after the prescribed number of days have passed.
 In a whole life, universal life, or variable universal life policy, the grace period would only be effective if there was no remaining cash value in the policy, and the premium payment was due.
-If a premium payment is missed while cash value remains, it is unlikely that a policy will go into “grace period status”.
+If a premium payment is missed while cash value remains in the policy, it is unlikely that a policy will go into “grace period status” as long as it can be used to pay the premium or at least draw a loan to pay the premium.
+In this article we cover:

 Purpose Of Grace Period